ngsimon/Docker-PHPServerMon/README.md

 * PSM_DB_PREFIX: prefix put at the beginning of the tables name.
 * UPDATE_INTERVAL: interval in second between each services status check (default: 30s).
+* PSM_TIMEZONE: the PHP timezone, for the list of complete timezone, please refer to http://php.net/manual/en/timezones.php

 # Sample docker-compose configuration